embrace-io/embrace-react-native-sdk/packages/react-native-redux/README.md

 > This module requires both the [React Native Embrace SDK](https://www.npmjs.com/package/@embrace-io/react-native) and
 > the [React Native Embrace Tracer Provider](https://www.npmjs.com/package/@embrace-io/react-native-tracer-provider).

-This package use's Embrace's React Native SDK and OpenTelemetry Tracer Provider to collect telemetry around dispatching actions with Redux.
+This package uses Embrace's React Native SDK and OpenTelemetry Tracer Provider to collect telemetry around dispatching actions with Redux.
 It provides a custom middleware that can be configured with your Redux store.

 ## Install the component